progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--This can also be written `HEAD^^^`, which again is the first parent of the first parent of the first parent:-->

-Dasselbe kannst du mit `HEAD^^^` angeben, was wiederum den "Vorfahren des Vorfahren des Vorfahren" referenziert:
+Dasselbe kannst du mit `HEAD^^^` angeben, was wiederum den „Vorfahren des Vorfahren des Vorfahren“ referenziert:

 	$ git show HEAD^^^
 	commit 1c3618887afb5fbcbea25b7c013f4e2114448b8d